ddnexus/pagy/README.md

 ## Features

-### Straightforward code
+### Straightforward Code

 - Pagy is just ~100 lines of simple ruby, organized in 3 flat modules very easy to understand and use
 - it produces its own HTML, URLs, pluralization and interpolation with its own specialized and fast code
 - 100% of its methods are public API, accessible and overridable **right where you use them** (no need of monkey patching or subclassing)

-### Totally agnostic
+### Totally Agnostic

-- it doesn't need to know anything about your models, ORM or Storage, so it doesn't add any code to them
+- it doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them
 - it works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count
 - it works with all Rack frameworks (Rails, Sinatra, Padrino, ecc.) out of the box
 - it works with any possible non-Rack environment by just overriding one or two two-line methods